Xilinx/embeddedsw/README.txt

 	  make clean to delete them.
 	2.Give build command in the following manner.
 		a. make "BOARD=<>" "PROC=<>" "A53_STATE=<>"
 		a.
-Value for BOARD is zcu102.
+Value for BOARD can be zcu102 or zcu102-es2.
 (Default is zcu102)
 		b.
 Value for PROC can be a53 or r5.
 (Default is a53)
 		c.
 Value for A53_STATE can be 64 or 32.
 (Default: 64)
 			A53_STATE is only to be given when processor is a53.